Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

 Deadstock is a term largely from the fashion industry but it can apply to any kind of fabric.

-Basically, it is the result of overproduction of a particular line of fabric or sometimes small errors in the fabric printing that make it unusable for it’s intended purpose.
+It is the result of overproduction of a particular line of fabric or sometimes small errors in the fabric printing that makes it unusable for its intended purpose.

 Relative to other bargain shopping methods for quilters, you are more likely to find large amounts of fabric if you are shopping for deadstock fabrics (as opposed to scrap bags).